WANdisco/wandisco-documentation-ldm/docs/connect-metastores.md

 ## Next Steps

-Connected to your metastores and databases?
+Connected to your metastores?
 [Define metadata rules](./define-metadata-rules.md) for your metadata migrations.